-A number of TSXV-listed stocks in the mining sector saw share price increases during the period.
-The top gainers are as follows:
+Against that backdrop a number of TSX-listed stocks in the mining sector saw share price increases last week.
+The five top gainers are as follows:

 Here’s a look at those companies and the factors that moved their share prices last week.

-Don’t forget to follow @INN_Resource for real-time news updates!
+Don’t forget to follow us at @INN_Resource for real-time news updates!

 Data for 5 Top TSX Stocks articles is retrieved each Friday at 10:30 a.m.
 PST using The Globe and Mail’s market data filter.
 Only companies with a market capitalization greater than $50 million prior to the week’s gains are included.
 Companies within the mining and precious metals sectors are considered.